 How have patients and the public been involved in this research?

-Patients with bowel cancer, their relatives, and members of the public helped develop and design this research.
+Patients with womb cancer, their relatives, and members of the public have helped to develop and design this research.
 They will continue to provide feedback and be involved in the research.

 Who is organising and funding the research?